How to Design Search in User Interfaces: Tips and Practices

 One of the key design issues is the placement of the search graphic control in the interface.
 In web design, the search field can be often found in a header of a website and this is a good choice: as we mentioned in the article devoted to design practices for website headers, for any website it is the zone of the highest visibility, so putting a search field there enables users to quickly get transferred to the pages they really need without wandering through the website and scrolling down.

 For example, it is actual for big e-commerce websites often visited by users who have a particular goal, a specific item they are looking for – if they can’t find it quickly and conveniently, the risk is high that they will leave decreasing the profitability of the resource.
-Moreover, the power of habit and mental models should also be taken into account: as numerous websites include search into their headers, users are accustomed to looking for it there when they need it.
+Moreover, the power of habit and mental models should also be taken into account.
+As numerous websites include search in their headers, users are accustomed to looking for it there when they need it.

 The blog devoted to dessert recipes features the search icon in the header

-Hiding search field into the below-the-fold area (the part of the page visible only after scrolling down the page) or in the footer increases the risk that most users won’t see it at all.
-However, using a search control both in the header and footer can work effectively, especially if the website doesn’t use a sticky header.
-In this case, scrolling down to footer the users won’t need to get back to search for something.
+Hiding the search field in the below-the-fold area (the part of the page visible only after scrolling down the page) or in the footer increases the risk that most users won’t see it at all.
+However, using a search control in both the header and footer can be effective, especially if the website doesn’t use a sticky header.
+In this case, scrolling down to the footer, users won’t need to go back to search for something.

 Talking about the search field in mobile interfaces, the situation differs as the designer is much more limited in the usable space.
 If the app is based on a lot of content and search is one of the central elements of interaction, it can be found in the tab bar and easily reached.
 In case the search is not crucial for the user goals and usability of the app, it can be hidden in menus or shown only on the screen where it’s potentially needed.

-The recipe app full of content features the search field in the top part of the screen, with both a search icon and a textual prompt to make its functionality super clear.
-Also, the tags below help to tune the search better.
+The recipe app is full of content and features a search field in the top part of the screen, with both a search icon and a textual prompt to make its functionality super clear.
+Also, the tags below help refine the search.

 The concept of search interactions for a mobile app